CristinaZN/CompressAI/Readme.md

 **dataset (vimeo-90K)**:

-dataset for trainning can be obtained from: http://toflow.csail.mit.edu/. (the Triplet dataset).
-After downloading the dataset, please arange them in this style for training:
+dataset for training can be obtained from: http://toflow.csail.mit.edu/. (the Triplet dataset).
+After downloading the dataset, please arrange them in this style for training:

 --datset